Akatsuki49/dotslash-/README.md

 ## Introduction

-padh.ai is an edtech application of this framework.
+*padh.ai* is An edtech app with courses, videos, chat, and FAQ.

 What padh.ai aims at solving:
 - Limited 1-on-1 interaction in online lectures
 - Students getting distracted while looking up topics they need help with.

-This is An edtech app with courses, videos, chat, and FAQ.
+- Making doubt-solving more convenient and fast, feeding curiosity instantly.

+Thus, enhancing overall academic performance and confidence of students

 ## Features